Last Frontier Uprising

-Last Frontier Uprising is a 1947 Western film directed by Lesley Selander for Republic Pictures and starring Monte Hale and Adrian Booth.
+Last Frontier Uprising is a 1947 American Western film directed by Lesley Selander for Republic Pictures and starring Monte Hale and Adrian Booth.

 Plot

 American government horse purchaser Monte Hale (Monte Hale) meets his match in both love and profession, private buyer Vance Daley (Malcolm "Bud" McTaggart), who works under unprofessed criminal "Liberal" Lyons (Philip Van Zandt).
 Hale and Daley attend a horse auction, and fight for Texan rancher Mary Lou Gardner's team of prized colts.
 When a victor cannot be determined, the gauntlet is thrown – the two men must compete one-on-one in a horse race; the victor will win the colts.

 Hale emerges as winner of the race.
 However, Boyd Blackwell (Roy Barcroft), a minion of Lyons, tampers with Daley's losing horse to make it seem that Hale cheated.
 Faced with concrete evidence, Gardner gives Daley the horses, while Hale becomes speechless.
 Daley is also stumped as to how the incident came to be.
 He questions Blackwell, only to be killed by Lyons.
 Hale happens to be nearby and Blackwell seizes the opportunity to frame him for Daley's murder.

 After being charged and arrested by the sheriff, a desperate Hales send his messenger dog Skipper to ask Gardner to find help.
 Meanwhile, Lyons and his gang are looting Mary Lou Gardner's residence.
 The police arrive in time and everybody gets handcuffed.